PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

     `build_algorithm_descriptor()`; those records do not apply a correction.
     The Guppy factories emit measurement outputs only.
     Chen, Chen, Lu and Pan ([arXiv:2412.01391](https://arxiv.org/abs/2412.01391))
-    describe a mid-cycle fold-transversal logical S, which these gadgets do not implement.
+    describe a mid-cycle fold-transversal logical S, available separately as the [fold round gadget](#fold-transversal-s), outside these protocol factories.

 ### Cross-form measurement check